tmoens/zebrafish-facility-manager/zf-usage-docs/docs/why-zfm.md

 a particular stock has a particular transgene, the system assists them in selecting the transgene from a set of known transgenes.
-Since transgenes are generally inherited, the system offers the parental transgenes as choices.
+Since transgenes are generally inherited, the system offers the parental transgenes as automatic choices for any new stock or sub-stock.

 The system then stores the relationship between the stock and the transgene.
-Even if the nomenclature for that transgene were to change later, all stocks having that transgene would automatically be kept up to date because they all refer to a single copy of the transgene.
+So, name of the transgene can be changed without affecting any of the stocks that have that transgene.

 The system uses this same technique for all the relationships in the system ensuring data consistency.